shvelo/resume/resume.md

 ---

-## Apps and Websites I've worked on
+## Apps and Websites I've worked on independently

 #### **[Food4.ge](https://food4.ge) - a popular recipe and food blogging website in Georgia, launched in 2019.**
 Created for a client.
 Coded from scratch, entirely by me.
 Includes ecommerce features.